 Can I view bill payments that have been made and change scheduled payments?

 All scheduled payments will appear on one easy-to-read page.
 For payments that have been scheduled but not yet processed, you will have the ability to make changes to them or delete them.

 Do I need to notify the payees I decide to pay with Bill Pay?

 No, your payments are sent with your payee account number and payee information, so the payees are able to credit your account appropriately.
 It may take a few days for a payee to update your payment information.

 What is an eBill?

 Some payees offer to send their statements or invoices electronically instead of being mailed in paper format.
-If your billers allow this, you can view your eBills on the Bill Pay site.
-However, if you choose to receive eBills, depending on the merchant, you may still receive a paper bill, as well as an electronic one.
+If your billers allow this, you can view your eBills by clicking on the biller and selecting 'View Bill.'
+However, if you choose to receive eBills, depending on the merchant, you may still receive a paper bill in addition to an electronic one.